Designing Inputs

 Now ask three questions:

 What would a perfect assistant need?
-Imagine training a brilliant new hire to do this exact task.
-What would you tell them?
-What context would make them effective?
-That’s your input ideal.
+Imagine training a brilliant new hire for this exact task.
+Whatever you’d have to tell them is your input ideal.

 What do you actually have access to?
 Not what exists somewhere in the company—what you can actually get into an AI input within your workflow’s time constraints.

 What’s missing that you could start capturing?
-Sometimes the gap reveals information you should be documenting but aren’t.
-A customer success manager might realize she’s never recording champion departures—a critical input she could start tracking.
+A customer success manager might realize she’s never been recording champion departures—a critical input she could start tracking tomorrow.

 The Three Types of Input